 There is little reason why children or young people should not receive rapid and effective help, as hypnotherapy has a diverse and long standing evidence base and with additional advanced techniques, such as combining it with CBT (Cognitive Behavioural Therapy) and NLP (Neuro Linguistic Programming), it offers one of the most responsive, engaging and effective packages for change available.
 Hypnotherapy is an investment for the future; old problems or difficulties have never been so much fun to change!

-The individual session fee for children and young people specific hypnotherapy is £50 per hour session.
-For more information on how Hypnotherapy in Sheffield could help your child, or to arrange a free consultation please contact us by clicking here or using the form provided above.
+The individual session fee for children and young people specific hypnotherapy is £70 / £90 per hour session (standard hypnosis is £70 or Psy-Tap dynamic sessions (maximum of two) are £90).
+For more information on how Hypnotherapy in Sheffield could help your child, or to ask any questions at all or arrange a free consultation, get in touch via text or phone call for a free consultation on 07909 894516 or 0114 2509555, or send me a message here now.
 Thankyou.